 A rapid strep test can be done in most provider offices.
 However, the test may be negative, even if strep is present.

 If the rapid strep test is negative and your provider still suspects that the strep bacteria is causing the sore throat, a throat swab can be tested (cultured) to see if strep grows from it.
 Results will take 1 to 2 days.

 Most sore throats are caused by viruses, not bacteria.

 A sore throat should be treated with antibiotics only if the strep test is positive.
-Antibiotics are taken to prevent rare but more serious health problems, such as rheumatic fever.
+Antibiotics are taken to speed up your recovery and to prevent rare but more serious health problems, such as rheumatic fever.

 Penicillin or amoxicillin are most often the first drugs to be tried.

 - Certain other antibiotics may also work against the strep bacteria.

 - Antibiotics should be taken for 10 days, even though symptoms are often gone within a few days.

 The following tips may help your sore throat feel better: